 About

-Previously, I acted as Interim Professor for Empirical-Analytical Participation Research at the Institute of Political Science, University of Heidelberg, and held different positions as a Lecturer at the Department of Political Science, University of Mannheim.
-In the past, I also worked as a Senior Researcher and Project Manager of the European Social Survey Germany at GESIS – Leibniz Institute for the Social Sciences and was a Research Associate at the University of Bielefeld.
+In the past, I held different positions as a Lecturer at the Department of Political Science and worked as a Researcher at the Mannheim Centre for European Social Research (MZES).
+Previous posts also include an appointment as Interim Professor for Empirical-Analytical Participation Research at the Institute of Political Science, University of Heidelberg, a position as Senior Researcher and Project Manager of the European Social Survey Germany at GESIS – Leibniz Institute for the Social Sciences, and a post as Research Associate at the University of Bielefeld.
 In addition, I have been a Visiting Fellow at the Department of Political Science and Research Methods at the University of Twente, The Netherlands, as well as at the Institute of Sociology of the Czech Academy of Sciences.

 My research and teaching activities are located in the broader areas of political behavior, comparative politics, survey methodology, and quantitative methods.